Public Health - BS

 Professional Enhancement

-Students in GWSPH programs must participate in eight hours of Professional Enhancement.
+Students in SPH programs must participate in eight hours of Professional Enhancement.
 These activities may be Public Health-related lectures, seminars, or symposia related to your field of study.

 Professional Enhancement activities supplement the rigorous academic curriculum of the SPH degree programs and help prepare students to participate actively in the professional community.
 You can learn more about opportunities for Professional Enhancement via the Milken Institute School of Public Health Listserv, through departmental communications, or by speaking with your advisor.